- Chart

 Core Business Areas

-- Frozen Vegetables: Manufacturing and sale of frozen vegetables, including green beans, corn, peas, and other mixed vegetables, for both retail and foodservice channels.
+- Frozen Foods: Manufacturing and sale of frozen fruits, vegetables, and other frozen food products, catering to both retail and foodservice markets.

 Leadership and Structure